Alelsito/breaking-bad-api/README.md

 ### The challenge

 1. Create a page where you can consult the characters of Breaking-Bad
-2. Read information about each character that is displayed.
+2. Read information about each character that are displayed.

 Such as:
 - Name